 You can be the leader who leads meetings that people don’t skip.
 Your meetings can build enthusiasm and momentum.
 Things get done and things get better after your meetings.

 Now pick a meeting that you lead to have in mind as you read this article.
-And be sure to pick up the free download at the end of the article.

 Here are 9 things you need to know about leading a fantastic ministry team meeting.

 Let’s break it down into three chunks: preparing for the meeting, leading the meeting, and following up after the meeting.

 1. Decide on the purpose for your meeting and the desired outcomes.

 If you have in mind a meeting that’s been on the calendar since Noah built the ark, you may think the purpose is to keep the deacons at the same table and the desired outcome is to avoid bloodshed.

 But I know you can do better than that.